Gender Roles, Feminism, Lisa Haydon… Code RED!

 Speaking about bold decisions, Lisa Haydon gave an audacious interview yesterday and it certainly didn’t go well with the infamous feminists of Twitter.
 In response to the query asking if feminism is often misconstructed, Lisa opened the hornet’s nest by claiming, “I don’t like the word feminist.
 I don’t think women trying to be men is feminism.”

 Lisa Haydon is entitled to her choice to like or dislike the word “feminist”.
-The real question –is feminism often misconstructed in our era?
-If PC is hailed for claiming that only reason she needs a man is to produce babies & Tiger Shroff is criticised for desiring a wife who can take care of home… of course, the modern feminists often misconstruct feminism.
+The real question – is feminism often misconstructed in our era?
+If PC is hailed for claiming that only reason she needs a man is to produce babies & Tiger Shroff is criticised for desiring a wife who can take care of home… of course, several modern feminists often misconstruct the classic feminism.

 Be bold like red.
 Be neutral like grey.
 Be open to change like fashion trends.
 The trendy red and grey separates, designed & constructed by myself aims to look beyond gender constructs of masculinity and femininity.
 The look rejects what’s perceived as masculine or feminine.
 It shuns & dismantles the ideas that tag a certain appearance or behaviour as masculine or feminine.
 Gender expressions are actually the result of constant negotiations between an individual’s sense of self and the feedback acquired through social interactions that are constantly subject to change.

 We are fed with ethics and morals that teach us to pursue socially acceptable gender-specific activities.
-If not for the social expectations and pressure, a boy child’s inclination towards pink is otherwise just as normal as a girl child’s interest in athletic activities.
-This gender neutral outfit reflects the ongoing social revolution that frees individuals from gender dichotomy.
+If not for the social expectations and pressure, a male child’s inclination towards pink is otherwise just as normal as a female child’s interest in athletic activities.
+This gender neutral outfit reflects the ongoing social revolution that frees individuals from gender constructs.
 It shuns gender specific norms while still being inclusive to every sex – male, female, transsexual and other self-identified classifications.

 The gender revolution widens up to celebrating personal choices & freedom devoid of gender specific judgements.
 Freedom of expression.
 Freedom of choice.
 Freedom from patriarchy.
 Freedom from matriarchy too.
 A little research and study will reveal that feminism doesn’t have a clean history like feminists want you to believe.
 But that doesn’t take away the magnanimous achievements and contributions of feminist movements in empowering women.
 Everything including feminism has its own pros and cons.
 It shouldn’t matter if an individual identifies as a feminist or not.
 What really matters is if a person is sexist or not.
 There are feminists who are sexist.
 There are people who do not identify themselves as feminist and yet oppose sexism.

-One of the biggest problem with feminists is that they’ve established the idea that social status of men is normalcy and gender issues are about how social status of women deviates from that norm.
 Gender norms of masculinity and femininity are a two edged sword that subjects both men and women to social stigma and pressure.
-If feminists complain about men’s privilege in outdoor roles, they fail to see how a man doesn’t have the privilege to be a non-earning member who can meddle with the kitchen without drawing judgments from both men and women.
-The mere fact that I am a male means, my views are invalid to most feminists since I am not a woman and I apparently enjoy “male privilege”.
-It’s blatant sexism when feminists claim that an individual isn’t capable of rational judgement on gender dichotomy because of biological sex.
+It’s blatant sexism when few feminists claim that an individual isn’t capable of rational judgement on gender dichotomy because of biological sex.
 Experiences apart but thoughts sprout from the mind, not genitals.
 Some gender roles are decided by biology and many other gender roles are simply social constructs.
 It’s our duty to let go of sexist social constructs and proudly embrace biological roles for equitable coexistence of sexes.
 Our biological differences only make us different, not superior or inferior to the other.

 Costume Design & Styling – Purushu Arie